drashti-kahodariya/Responsive-Ui-builder/README.md

-# Responsiveu Ui Builder
+# Responsive Ui Builder

 ## Getting Started

-The responsive ui builder package contains widgets that helps you to craete your UI responsive.
+The responsive ui builder package contains widgets that helps you to create your UI responsive.

 ## Installation